KFU-DATB31UB-24W/animal-fun-facts/facts/cat.md

-* Contrary to popular belief, cats indeed have only one life
+* Contrary to popular belief, cats indeed have only one life.